Zach Wajtknecht

-Zach Wajtknecht (born 8 February 1998) is a British speedway rider.
+Zach Wajtknecht (born 8 February 1998) is a motorcycle speedway rider from Great Britain.
+In 2025 he became the World longtrack champion.

 Career

 At an early age Wajtknecht became a double World Champion, twice triumphing in the FIM 125cc Grasstrack Youth Gold Trophy.
 He followed up these successes by being crowned British 250cc Youth Champion in 2013 and winner of the FIM 250cc Longtrack Youth World Cup in 2014.
 These successes led to Zach being awarded the prestigious Pinhard trophy, a trophy he described himself as being "over the moon" to win.